Kava-Labs/kava-blockscout-build/DEVELOPMENT.md

 (5 rows)
 ```

-Another thing to look at is the select count(*) from pending_block_operations;, which is the leading cause of blockscout slowing down our nodes on mainnet is my hypothesis.
+Another thing to look at is the select count(*) from pending_block_operations;, which returns the number of operations blockscout needs to complete (usually indexing blocks) before it considers itself "caught up"

 ```sql
 select count(*) from pending_block_operations;